gallettilance/magnificATS/INTRO/README.md

 Each of these number represents the max path to that node.
 So now that the triangle is fully folded, we simply take the max of the resulting list to get the overall max path.
 In this case it's 23.
 Now that we are logically convinced of our methodology, let's write some code!

 As before we need to think about how we will define our function.
-Here we want a function that takes in a triangle '''ats tr ''' and returns an integer that represents the max path.
+Here we want a function that takes in a triangle ``` tr ``` and returns an integer that represents the max path.
 As you may have guessed from the combinators above, we will represent a triangle as a list of lists.
 Our max_path function will have the following declaration:

 ```ats
 typedef layer = list0(int)